 In 2018, Masvidal began sending demos to longtime-collaborator Warren Riker for his feedback.
 Riker urged him to move forward with the project.

 “Warren's a rare one in that he empathically absorbs music while mixing,” Masvidal says.
 “We took a meaningful journey together.”

-Drawing on influences from musicians John Lennon, Brian Eno, Chet Baker, Russill Paul and Elliott Smith to visual artists, Mark Rothko, Ai Weiwei, Hilma af Klimt, and Cai Guo-Qiang, the songs embrace concise forms and catchy melodies in spite of their often painful subject matters of loss, depression, and heartache.
+Drawing on influences from musicians John Lennon, Brian Eno, Chet Baker, Russill Paul and Elliott Smith to visual artists, Mark Rothko, Ai Weiwei, and Hilma af Klimt, the songs embrace concise forms and catchy melodies in spite of their often painful subject matters of loss, depression, and heartache.
 In Masvidal's view, pain is not something to be feared but embraced as inevitable, and, ultimately, a doorway.

 Featuring Masvidal’s voice, and acoustic guitar-playing alongside occasional rhythm accompaniment, the new collection, like Masvidal himself, takes a cosmic, progressive approach.
 "Getting to know these states of mind like sadness and depression is what builds courage and invites kindness,” he notes, “although they can sometimes feel like we’re entering a bad neighborhood, and some of us don’t make it out.
 In these songs, I felt a connection between touching the center of my pain and the boundless nature of consciousness.
 The edges of despair are like gateways to fearlessness.”

 The healing power of sound

 At the center of Masvidal’s experiment is the use of Isochronic tones, a 'brain-entrainment' technology.
 Isochronics are said to produce bio-chemical reactions in the body that increase serotonin, alleviate depression and stress, improve focus, and aid in restful sleep, similar to the effects of exposure to negative ions in nature.